ryan-tobin/GenoPath/README.md

 ## Introduction

 GenoPath is a genomic analysis pipeline that combines efficiency and user-friendliness to ease tumor evolution analysis.
 It integrates cutting-edge bioinformatics tools for predicting clones, inferring cell migration routes, and more.
+The full manual is located on the home page, named GenoPath-Manual.

 ## Installation
 ### System Requirements